How do you grab your class’ attention? Hooks and ‘gimmicks’ can do this but are they always for the best?

 The unfortunate truth was that these experiential lessons often failed both us and our students in two ways: if students didn’t connect with the lesson we felt we failed ourselves by wasting all that preparation time, but even more importantly, if they did connect with the lesson they would remember the activity more than the actual learning behind it.

 I was surprised by the feedback of one of my first lesson observations when I moved to the UK: I didn’t get an outstanding.
 My lesson had all the bells and whistles as well as smiling students the whole way through.
-On reflection, I realised I had to find the balance between the hook and the sinker.
+On reflection, I realized I had to find the balance between the hook and the sinker.

 Embracing this fishing analogy I thought I’d better do some research?
 A hook is self-explanatory, it’s the mechanism that connects with the fish and allows you to reel it in.
 But a hook by itself would be useless.
 You need the sinker, you need that soft lead weight attached to the line to carry the bait down in the water.
 Can you see where we’re headed here?